c3lang/c3-web/docs/build-your-project/build-commands.md

 Clean, build and package the target for distribution to end users.

-The `c3c dist` command will also run the target afterwards if it is a executable, for convenience, as it is likely you will want to check that the program is still working.
+For convenience, the `c3c dist` command will also run the target afterwards if it is an executable, as it is likely you will want to check that the program is still working.

 You should also transfer the distribution package to a clean machine and test that the application works correctly there too at a minimum.
 Otherwise, there is a high risk that your application will be broken due to some dependencies existing on your machine that don't exist on end users' machines.
 Developers' machines often have many more libraries already installed than users' machines, hence users' machines are far more likely to lack necessary dependencies.
 It is hard to reliably discern without testing.